• Skip to primary navigation

 Cinnamon apple muffins pin image.

-Made with tart homegrown Bramley apples, and then rolled in cinnamon sugar, the apple muffins are light and fluffy, and just perfect for lunchboxes, bake sales, and picnics.
+Made using tart Bramley apples and coated with a dusting of sweet cinnamon sugar, these muffins have a light and fluffy texture, making them the perfect choice for lunchboxes, bake sales, and autumn picnics.

 Love apples?
-Make sure you check out my easy apple and blackberry turnovers, and caramel apple pie bars too!
+Try my easy apple and blackberry turnovers, and caramel apple pie bars too!

 Jump to: